Library History

 • The company’s owner is Brad Morton, a 1992 University of Southern Indiana graduate.

-• LHPL Chrisney Branch was staffed primarily by volunteers; many of them retired school teachers.
-Chrisney native, Branch Manager, Litha Synder retired after serving the branch for ten years.
-Currently, the library is under the guidance of Jackie Beeler.
+• LHPL Chrisney Branch was staffed primarily by volunteers, many of them retired school teachers.
+Chrisney native and branch Manager Litha Synder retired after serving the branch for ten years.
+Currently, the library is under the guidance of Angela Hall.

 • PBS Special